 Bettas are freshwater fish.
 In the wild they live in shallow, slow-moving streams, rice paddies, ponds and swamps.
 As you probably know, the water from a stream or pond is totally different to the water from your tap.
 Water from a tap has additives and treatments that make it healthy for humans but unhealthy for fish.
 Tap water has chemicals like chlorine in it to make it sterile.
 These chemicals will kill your betta if you don’t treat the tap water before introducing it to your aquarium!
 Water can vary from source to source in density, acidity, minerals and pH.

 The water MUST be treated before you put into the aquarium.
 If you introduce a betta to tap water without it being treated, your fish will die.
 If treated correctly, this water will be fine.
-It’s the most affordable way of acquiring water for your betta.

 Read more about treating tap water below.